Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 Sorry, Bill.

-We'd never have seen this before, I don't think, maybe once or twice.
+We've never seen this before, I don't think, maybe once or twice.
+The rarest creatures, a giant squid.

 It has no backbone and lives at depths lower than any human can go, like Kevin McCarthy.